kontiki-org/kontiki-monitor/README.md

 ## NB — Telegram bot token and chat id

-Needed only if you want Telegram in the quickstart (email via MailHog works without it).
+Needed only if you want Telegram in the sandbox (email via MailHog works without it).

 **Bot token**